 What is the course about?

-This one-day course explores the life and works of one of the most important artists of the early Renaissance: Giotto.
-Hailed as probably the most influential artist of the entire Renaissance, said also to be equal to great artists of antiquity, Giotto was not only one of the earliest artist to be written about within his lifetime, but he would also held up as the ideal by Italian painting critics for the next five centuries.
+This weekend art history course explores the life and works of one of the most important artists of the early Renaissance: Giotto.
+Hailed as probably the most influential artist of the entire Renaissance, said also to be equal to great artists of antiquity, Giotto was not only one of the earliest artist to be written about within his lifetime, but he would also be held up as the ideal by Italian painting critics for the next five centuries.

 We will analyse his major works such as the Arena Chapel and his frescos in the Bardi and Peruzzi chapels in the church of Santa Croce; discuss his relationship with his patrons; his relationship to Dante and Boccaccio and his legacy.

 This is a live online face-to-face course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.

 We will contact you with joining instructions before your course starts.

 • Close analysis of key works such as his frescos for the Arena Chapel